This is Truby King (1 April 1858 – 10 February 1938).

 Back to the 50s, the prescriptive methods did not allow flexibility for a mother to trust her instincts.
 When I first became a mother, my grandmother would not call at 10am.
 That was bath time.
 She mothered according to Truby King, as most mothers of her era did.
 Dutifully attending the clinic, and doing exactly as she was told, even though it was not working for her or her baby.

 One of the key features of the Truby King method was The Plunket Clock:

 The Plunket Clock was followed to the letter by the 1950s mothers, who were under pressure to be well groomed, with tidy homes, dinner on the table and were beholden to The Husband.
 In Australia, women’s rights were at the point where the Married Women (Lecturer’s and Teachers) Act (NSW) had been repealed (in 1947) but most women still ‘did the right thing’ and resigned their jobs once married (it would be 1966 before the bar on employment of married women as permanent employees in the Commonwealth Public Service lifted).
 Women who worked received 75% of the male wage (good times..it was 54% before 1950).
 It would be the 70s before ‘childcare’ became a thing.
 There was no Pill.
-No right to say NO (it was 1976 before rape in marriage became a criminal offence and 1975 before ‘no fault’ divorce was possible).
+No right to say NO (it was 1975 before ‘no fault’ divorce was possible and took until 1994 before rape in marriage became a criminal offence in all Australian states and territories).
 Change was happening, but traditions were firm.
 Schools were still promoting how to be a good wife (I remember being shown an old textbook with this ‘advice’ when I was in high school in the 1990’s and my mother confirming it had indeed been part of her instruction at school – in the 60s!):